 The Lieutenant of Inishmore has its US premiere at the Atlantic Theatre Company in New York, moving on to Broadway's Lyceum Theater in May, where it is a Tony Award nominee for Best Play.

-Writes and directs In Bruges.
+Writes and directs the movie In Bruges.
 It is nominated for Best Writing and Best Original Screenplay Academy Awards.
 In Bruges is nominated for 34 international awards, winning 14 of them.